aalassv/HTML-CSS-Challenges/Form-Controls/README.md

 Let's write out our testable criteria:

-- [ ] I have used HTML and CSS only.
+- [Y] I have used HTML and CSS only.

 ### HTML

-- [ ] My form is semantic html.
+- [Y] My form is semantic html.
-- [ ] My Lighthouse Accessibility score is 100.
+- [Y] My Lighthouse Accessibility score is 100.
-- [ ] All inputs have associated labels.
+- [Y] All inputs have associated labels.
-- [ ] I require a valid name.
+- [Y] I require a valid name.
 I have defined a valid name as a text string of two characters or more.
-- [ ] I require a valid email.
+- [Y] I require a valid email.
-- [ ] I require one colour from a defined set of three colours.
+- [Y] I require one colour from a defined set of three colours.
-- [ ] I require one date from a constrained date range.
+- [Y] I require one date from a constrained date range.

 ### CSS

-- [ ] My form is usable at phone and desktop screen sizes.
+- [Y] My form is usable at phone and desktop screen sizes.
-- [ ] I show which element is focused.
+- [Y] I show which element is focused.
-- [ ] My Lighthouse Accessibility score is 100.
+- [Y] My Lighthouse Accessibility score is 100.

 ## Extension Task